hrotkogabor/manjaro-btrfs/README.md

 The main goal is to get a system up and running on btrfs and snapper to make the easy rollback possible.
 Additional benefit is to get my favorite default software installed :)

+The main difference to timeshift, is that you can directly boot into an earlier state of the system in read-only mode, and restore that state.

 You can find the video from Nick (unicks.eu) below which inspired me to write these scripts. https://www.youtube.com/watch?v=-fT92-jGniI